 I tutor native English speakers and ESL students at all levels of proficiency.
 I've worked with children as young as five and adults as old as 65 from all over the world.

-My English-related subjects include: application essays, composition, conversation, corporate projects, editing (copy or content), grammar, homework assignments, language arts, literary analyses, MLA citation, PowerPoint design, proofreading, public speaking, reading comprehension, research papers, spelling, study skills, test preparation (including ASVAB, GED, SAT, SSAT, TEAS, and TOEFL), vocabulary, and writing (creative or technical, personal or academic).
+My English-related subjects include: application essays, composition, conversation, corporate projects, editing (copy or content), grammar, homework assignments, language arts, letters (business or personal), literary analyses, MLA citation, PowerPoint design, proofreading, public speaking, reading comprehension, research papers, résumé design, spelling, study skills, test preparation (including ASVAB, GED, HSPT, SAT, SSAT, TEAS, and TOEFL), vocabulary, and writing (creative or technical, personal or academic).

 One size does not fit all when it comes to private tutoring.
 I specifically design each lesson to meet your individual needs.